SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 ### Slow Queries

-The **MySql - Slow Queries** dashboard provides insights into all slow queries executed on the database.
+The **MySQL - Slow Queries** dashboard provides insights into all slow queries executed on the database.

 Note: Slow queries are queries that take 10 seconds or more to execute (default value is 10 seconds as per mysql configuration which can be altered) and excessive slow queries are those that take 15 seconds or more to execute.